I-Singh2108/Sugar/README.md

-# YourAppName
+# Sugar Ducky

-A minimal Markdown Editor desktop app built on top of [Electron](https://www.electronjs.org/).
+A sentiment-driven employee performance evaluation system that assigns **rubber ducky points** based on daily task reviews.
+Combines natural language processing with a fun, gamified reward system to boost motivation and engagement in the workplace.
+[Electron](https://www.electronjs.org/).

 ![YourApp Screenshot](screenshot.png)